 By being an escape from reality that takes us to a deeper reality, a great book is a paradox that doesn’t abide by shallow and narrow-minded explanations masquerading as the final truth.
 All sorrow is the lust for finality.
 But reading keeps us thinking.
 What do they keep us thinking about?
 Great books keep us thinking about life itself and our respones to that life, as we live it and as others have experienced it.
 It's exactly this shared experience with the past that helps us see in the present that no response to life can ever be perfect and final.
 This explains why believers in salvation systems - better known as fanatics - don't want us reading great books.
 It also explains why their response to great books is limited to childish ad hominem attacks against the writers, their culture and the civilization that produced those writers, who in turn helped continue to build that civilization through their work.

 Note: A civilizaiton that today's hostile elite and their culture of complaint, in short, Identity Politics and Cancel Culture, has benefitted from but doesn't understand and so, can neither manage or hold on to - and for a reason.
 Civilization isn't something you hold on to, it's something you uphold.
 And you certainly can't uphold something you don't understand, anymore than you can hold on to something by complaining about it.
 The result?
-Identity Politics has turned a once great country into a looted and burned down Dollar Store now occupied by a bunch of addicts strung out on a drug far worse than any opiod - the drug of mood-altering through self-righteousness, or, virtue signalling.
+Identity Politics has turned a once great country into a looted and burned down Dollar Store now occupied by a bunch of addicts strung out on a drug far worse than any opiod - the drug of mood-altering through self-righteousness, or, virtue signalling, which is not a virtue, but a vice.

 But, above all, it also helps me to answer the two most important questions in the world, What is mankind? and Who am I?